Build Your First Chrome Extension: Step by Step

 Background Service Worker

-The service worker runs in the background without a visible page.
-In Manifest V3, it is event-driven — it wakes up when events occur and goes to sleep when idle.
-This is fundamentally different from V2's persistent background pages.
+Service workers run in the background without a visible page.
+In Manifest V3, they're event-driven — they wake up when events occur and go back to sleep when idle.
+Fundamentally different from V2's persistent background pages, and it trips up a lot of people who are used to the old model.

 background/service-worker.js